-Harwood’s Mill Reservoir gets limited fishing pressure.
-The 2007 electrofishing survey produced a total of 18 fish species.
+The April 20th, 2018 electrofishing survey produced a total of 13 fish species.
 A summary of the main target species are as follows:

 The bluegill fishery is somewhat limited on Harwood’s Mill Reservoir.
-Only 80 bluegills were collected during the survey for a catch rate of 60/hr.
-This catch rate was less than the 2005 survey that revealed a rate of 90.75/hr.
-The 2007 survey showed the majority of the fish to be in the 3 to 7 inch range.
-Anglers fishing for bluegills will most likely catch their fair share of yellow perch and white perch in the process.
-The low productivity of the system tends to limit the production of quality-sized bluegills.
+A total of 310 bluegill were collected during the survey for a catch rate of 186 fish/hr.
+This catch rate showed a favorable increase from 2016 (CPUE = 145 fish/hr).
+The length distribution was 1 to 6 inches, with only 4 bluegill breaking the 6-inch length mark.
+Anglers fishing for bluegill will most likely catch their fair share of yellow perch in the process.
+The low productivity and high flow through nature of the system tends to limit the production of quality-sized bluegill.

 Additional Species Present

-The 2007 electrofishing survey collected a total of 18 species.
-These species not covered above were: redear sunfish, warmouth, yellow bullhead, common carp, American eel, pirate perch, white perch, gizzard shad, banded sunfish, bluespotted sunfish, creek chubsuckers, eastern silvery minnows and brown bullheads.
-These species may provide some of the additional excitement to anglers that try their luck on Harwood’s Mill Reservoir.
+The 2018 electrofishing survey collected a total of 13 species.
+These species not covered above were: black crappie, creek chubsucker, American eel, pumpkinseed sunfish, gizzard shad, golden shiner, bluespotted sunfish, and warmouth sunfish.
+These species provide some additional diversity to the fishery and may provide excitement to anglers that try their luck on Harwood’s Mill Reservoir.

 - Electric motors only

 - Private boats need a permit that can be purchased at the Newport News Park when the concession buildings are not opened.